jamesdonoh/data-mining/report.md

 ![Proof-of-concept KNIME workflow for k-modes\label{knime-kmodes}](knime-kmodes.pdf)

 The result of this workflow is an additional numeric attribute dataset that identifies the cluter with which each object has been associated.
 Further areas of study could involve how to visualise and characterise such clusters, for example using silhouettes [@rousseeuw] to evaluate cluster quality and suggest the optimal number of clusters .

+## Analysis of geographical locations

+As shown earlier, plotting geographical coordinates (`Longitude` and `Latitude`) reveals a greater number of accidents in some areas of Great Britain.
+This intuitively seems to correspond to areas of greatest population density, however the relationship is unproven.
+It would be interesting to know which factors have the greatest correlation with the number of motorcycle accidents.
+One way of doing this would be to source population data for the UK and 'divide' the number of accidents plotted by it.
+Other datasets could be attempted for comparison, for example number of motorcycles registered to owners by postcode.
+The goal of such analysis would be to identify the most strongly correlated factors and perhaps reveal unexpected discrepancies where the number of accidents is higher than would be expected for an area.

+#### Synthesising binary attributes

+One weakness of transforming ordinal nominal attributes such as `1st_Road_Class` to integers described earlier is that it implies an equal distance between the possible values.
+This could be avoided by converting nominal attributes to synthetic binary attributes indicating the presence or absence of a value, which implies ordering without equal distance, following [@witten, ch.
+8].

 # Appendix: Summary of KNIME workflows